harry-bridge/Autodesk-Posts/README.md

-Collectio of cusion post processors for use with Autodesk CAM (Inventor / Fusion 360).
+Collection of cusion post processors for use with Autodesk CAM (Inventor / Fusion 360).